Marriage License: Legacy

 As a well-known Rockwell painting, Marriage License has been used as inspiration for other works.
 There were plans for a Christmas-themed film based on the painting and several other Rockwells in 1979.
 The production company filmed exterior shots, but production stopped in January because Stockbridge's Board of Selectmen was not properly notified of the project.
 Despite several attempts the producers could not receive permission to film largely because the Selectmen wanted the best possible deal for the town.

 As a response to Goodridge v.
 Department of Public Health, the first state supreme court decision in favor of same-sex marriage, in 2004, artist Richard Williams created a parody of Marriage License for Mad magazine titled If Norman Rockwell Depicted the 21st Century.
 The parody stays close to the source material but with the cast iron stove replaced by a photocopier, the spittoon becoming a trash can, and a pair of gay men signing their marriage license.
-The woman's yellow dress in the original is paralleled by the shirt of the man closest to the viewer.
+The woman's yellow dress in the original is paralleled by the shirt of the man closer to the viewer.

 Gender studies scholar Katie Oliviero interpreted If Norman Rockwell ... as a commentary on the "competing frameworks of civil marriage's competing public and private meanings".
 Psychologists Earl Ginter, Gargi Roysircar and Lawrence Gerstein saw it instead as a commentary on the role of government in deciding which marriages are valid and which ones are not.
 The parody was re-posted in 2012 on Mad's website in celebration of the Second Circuit striking down the Defense of Marriage Act in United States v.
 Windsor.